Interactive 3D: Know When You're Ready, Know What to Do

 Infinite configuration capability: While virtual product photography allows limited configurability, interactive 3D lets shoppers configure infinitely.
 This makes it a great visual configuration option for personalizable items and things like modular furniture.
 Because of the infinite possible variations, it’s not possible to pre-render images of every potential outcome; interactive 3D lets shoppers see their unique configurations in real time.

-Because of its real-time configuration capabilities, it’s heavier than virtual product photography and can lead to longer page load times.
+Because of real-time 3D's configuration capabilities, it’s heavier than virtual product photography and can lead to longer page load times.
 Images can’t be pre-rendered because, in many cases, users are defining them on the spot.

 Usually, interactive 3D offers less fidelity than virtual product photography, so the images users see may not be as crisp.
 Further, interactive 3D renderings lack the context that virtual photography offers (lighting, background, etc.).